How Long Does Therapy Take? Real EMDR Results (2024–2025 Data)

 Sometimes resolving one core event shifts several others.

-What Emotions Shift During Trauma Therapy?
+What Emotions Shift During EMDR Therapy?

 Clients often begin EMDR therapy experiencing: